Atheist Ireland: Defamation Bill

-The Defamation Bill 2006 was being actively developed before coming to fruition in 2009 subsequently being renamed The Defamation Bill 2009.
-The bill was the brainchild of Irish Minister for Justice, Brian Lenihan originally however a shuffle in the cabinet meant Dermot Ahern would later inherit the responsibility of being the bill's steward.
-It was signed on 9/7/09 with a stipulation that it would come into effect on 1 January 2010.
-The law indicts the act of blasphemy as follows:A person who publishes or utters blasphemous matter shall be guilty of an offence and shall be liable upon conviction on indictment to a fine not exceeding €25,000.
-He or she publishes or utters matter that is grossly abusive or insulting in relation to matters held sacred by any religion, thereby causing outrage among a substantial number of the adherents of that religion.The justification for re-defining the law now that has been in the Irish constitution since 1937 was "A spokesman for Mr Ahern maintained that under the Constitution the Minister must have a crime of blasphemy on the statute books.
-'The Minister’s hands are tied in this,' said the spokesman."
+The Defamation Bill 2006 (enacted as the Defamation Act 2009) was developed by Minister for Justice, Brian Lenihan; however a shuffle in the cabinet meant Dermot Ahern would later assume responsibility for the bill.
+It was signed on 23 July 2009, to be commenced on 1 January 2010.
+Section 36 of the Act indicted the publication or utterance of blasphemous matter:

+The justification for defining the law that had been in the Irish constitution since 1937 was "A spokesman for Mr Ahern maintained that under the Constitution the Minister must have a crime of blasphemy on the statute books.
+'The Minister's hands are tied in this,' said the spokesman."

-In response, Michael Nugent of Atheist Ireland spoke out publicly against the bill.
-He argued the proposed change was "silly and dangerous" and "incentivises outrage".
+In response, Michael Nugent of Atheist Ireland said the proposed change was "silly and dangerous" and "incentivises outrage".